-• Catch-up contributions
+Catch-up contributions

 If you are age 55 or older, the IRS permits you to make additional "catch-up" contributions to your HSA.
-The allowable catch-up contribution will be \$1,000 in 2015 and beyond.
+The allowable catch-up contribution will be \$1,000.
 Contributions must stop once an individual is enrolled in Medicare.
-Additional details are available on the U.S. Department of Treasury Website at www.ustreas.gov/offices/public-affairs/hsa/.
+Additional details are available on the U.S. Department of Treasury Website at www.treasury.gov/resource-center/faqs/Taxes/Pages/Health-Savings-Accounts.aspx

-· If you die
+• If you die